 • Intellectual and moral integrity

-Ronnie and Eleanor were prominent anti-apartheid activists and the book is a testament and tribute to Eleanor.
-Kasrils wanted South Africans to understand what she did for the country and to realize that ordinary, average people – women in particular – possess enormous potential.”
+Ronnie and Eleanor were prominent anti-apartheid activists, and the book is a tribute to Eleanor.
+Kasrils wanted South Africans to understand what she did for the country and to realize that all people possess enormous potential.

 “The book reads like a spy thriller, biography telling the remarkable story of a young woman’s courage in apartheid-ridden South Africa.
 As the book opens in 1963, South Africa is in crisis and the white state is under siege.
 On August 15, the dreaded security police swoop down on Griggs Bookshop – Durban’s finest literary haunt frequented by ANC and South African Communist Party comrades to receive or deliver messages and money to advance the cause of the struggle.
 They plan to arrest Eleanor Kasrils, the bookstore manager’s daughter.
-The police threaten to ‘break her or hang her’ if she does not lead them to her lover, Ronnie Kasrils, wanted on suspicion of sabotage for setting off explosions and toppling electricity poles.
+Police threaten to ‘break her or hang her’ if she doesn’t lead them to her lover, Ronnie Kasrils, wanted on suspicion of sabotage for setting off explosions and toppling electricity poles.”

 The transfer of secret documents only took place after the recipient whispered the code: ‘Well, let me take both books’.
 To protect her comrades and Ronnie, Eleanor convinced the police she was on the verge of a nervous breakdown.
 They sent her off to a mental hospital in Pietermaritzburg for assessment.

-Born in 1936 in Kilmarnock, Scotland, Eleanor moved with her family to Durban where her father became a bookseller.
+Born in 1936 in Kilmarnock, Scotland, Eleanor’s family moved to Durban where her father became a bookseller.
 As a Scottish-South African anti-apartheid activist she created ANC cells in Scotland and opposed the activities of the UK government in Africa in the 1980s.
-Eleanor joined the Congress of Democrats in the aftermath of the 1960 Sharpeville massacre, where police shot dead 69.
-Educated in Durban she married and divorced by the age of 24 and raised Bigrid, a daughter from her first marriage.
+Eleanor joined the Congress of Democrats (COD) in the aftermath of the 1960 Sharpeville Massacre, where police shot dead 69.
+Educated in Durban, Eleanor was married and divorced by the age of 24 and raised Bigrid, a daughter from her first marriage.

 They avoided border patrols until they reached their cross-over point, where a ladder was waiting to get them over the fence.
 As they were saying goodbye, Eleanor spotted a dust cloud in the distance, on the South African side of the border.
 They hid behind boulders as a police car roared past.
-Then, staggering under the weight of their luggage – with Eleanor’s brown face cream beginning to streak in the heat – the couple made it over the fence into the British Protectorate, where they received political asylum.
+Then, staggering under the weight of their luggage, the couple made it over the fence into the British Protectorate and political asylum.

-In London Eleanor came up against supporters of the South African apartheid government.
-She found herself in the headlines when a Tory MP, Andrew Hunter, claimed that the IRA trained ANC members and that Ronnie Kasrils was “recruiting terrorists” in London.
+In London Eleanor met supporters of the South African apartheid government.
+She found herself in the headlines when Tory MP Andrew Hunter claimed that the IRA trained ANC members and that Ronnie Kasrils was “recruiting terrorists” in London.
 She replied with a tough statement, challenging the MP to repeat his charges outside the Commons: “I will be more than happy for a British jury to decide which of us is telling the truth and which of us is lying.”
 Hunter did not take up her challenge.

 Following the political settlement, Eleanor returned to South Africa in 1990 with Oliver Tambo, who had suffered a stroke.
 She worked for him until his death in 1993.
 She also traveled extensively with Ronnie in the course of his ministerial duties.
 But Ronnie, seen as a loyalist to Thabo Mbeki, lost office in the palace coup that saw Mbeki’s overthrow.
 He and Eleanor settled near Cape Town.

-In 2000 Eleanor received amnesty from the Truth and Reconciliation Commission for bombing the Durban security police offices, stealing dynamite, destroying electricity pylons, illegally crossing the Botswana border, and escaping from police custody.
+In 2000, Eleanor received amnesty from the Truth and Reconciliation Commission for bombing the Durban security police offices, stealing dynamite, destroying electricity pylons, illegally crossing the Botswana border, and escaping custody.

 Eleanor Kasrils died at 73 of natural causes.
-Upon her death Nelson Mandela paid tribute to her work and referred to her as a “genteel and elegant Scottish woman”.
+Upon her death Nelson Mandela paid tribute to her work and called her a “genteel and elegant Scottish woman”.

 This is a wonderful book about a courageous and extraordinary woman who was highly principled, yet endowed by nature with clandestine skills.
 Her exploits recall the heroism of the women agents in Winston Churchill’s great Special Operations Executive (SOE) resistance group during the Second World War.
 The values she fought for so intrepidly are still in the balance today.
-Ronnie Kasrils tells her story with humility and a pride that the reader can only share. – John le Carré
+Ronnie Kasrils tells her story with the humility and a pride that the reader can only share.

-This “little” book about an “ordinary” woman with the heart of a lioness confirms the truth that our freedom was not free.
-From its pages rings out another truth that among the outstanding heroines and heroes of the South African struggle were those who did not set out to do heroic deeds.
+This “little” book about an “ordinary” woman with the “heart of a lioness” confirms the truth that South Africa’s freedom was not free.
+From its pages rings out another truth, that among the outstanding heroines and heroes of the South African struggle, many didn’t set out to do heroic deeds.

-These are the heroic combatants for freedom like The Unlikely Secret Agent, Eleanor Kasrils, the subject of this engrossing “little book”, who did the equally “little” things without which victory over the apartheid regime would have been impossible… Eleanor’s story also poses a question about the future – what are the “little things” each one of us should do to win the new struggle for the further entrenchment of democracy and the defeat of poverty and underdevelopment, acting as our own liberators. – Thabo Mbeki
+These are the heroic combatants for freedom like The Unlikely Secret Agent, Eleanor Kasrils, the subject of this engrossing “little book”.
+Eleanor did the equally “little” things without which victory over apartheid would have been impossible.
+Eleanor’s story also poses a question about the future – what are the “little things” each of us should do to win the new struggle for the further entrenchment of democracy and defeat of poverty and underdevelopment.